una-language/una-language/README.md

 # Sova

-Sova (<i>owl</i> in Russian) is a functional programming language influenced by JavaScript, Python and Lisp.
+Sova (<i>owl</i> in Russian) is a functional programming language influenced by Lisp, Python and JavaScript

 ## Syntax